SA9102/SA9102/README.md

 <!--Expenses Tracker - An application tailored specifically to my needs to keep track of my expenses and save as much as possible-->

-Productivity App - A central place to record your notes and tasks, and manage them efficiently and productively.
-Being made with React and TypeScript.
+Advanced Todo - A responsive, full-fledged todo application, complete with authentication to save your tasks in the cloud.
+Allows for efficient organisation of tasks through filtering, sorting and categorisation.
+Great for staying organised and keeping on top of your goals.

 <!--